Development Level Monitoring and AppDynamics

 Enabling development level monitoring affects the capture of the following information:

-- Snapshots: The agent attempts to take a snapshot for every transaction, ignoring the values for the following agent node properties:
+- Snapshots—The agent attempts to take a snapshot for every transaction, ignoring the values for these agent node properties:

 Development mode does not guarantee snapshots for every transaction since it was not designed to capture data on every request.

 - Call Graphs—The agent captures full call graphs in development mode.

 Enable Development Level Monitoring

 You enable development level monitoring in the context of a particular business transaction/originating node combination.
 To avoid exceeding development mode limits described in Development Level Monitoring Limits, it is recommended that you enable development monitoring at the smallest scope possible.